 Wearing a hijab or shayla as it’s called in Dubai is not mandatory anywhere in Dubai.
 There is only one exception to this rule and this is if you visit a Mosque in Dubai or the Sheikh Zayed Grand Mosque in Abu Dhabi

 Outside of government offices.
 In reality, there are very few places where this is enforced.
 The malls do have this dress code on signs placed at every entrance but I’ve lost count how many times I’ve seen hot pants in the malls

-If you want to take some modest outfits just in case, check out some nice modest outfits here with worldwide delivery!
+Insider tip – If you want to take some modest outfits just in case, Shein has lots of fashionable low cost modest clothes and deliver worldwide

 Do not worry!
 You do not need a Burkini or to buy modest swimwear!
 You can wear your bikini.
 Whether it’s a public beach, a hotel beach or a private villa beach.
 Swimwear is acceptable in those areas.